mthomps4/sage-cat-dog-detector/README.md

   ```

 - If you have issues with image loading, check that your images are valid JPEG/PNG files and are in the correct directories.

+- If the model file isn't found during prediction, make sure you're running the script from the project root directory or specify the full path to the model.

 ## Resources